nukage/wp-theme-install-script/README.md

 ## Features:
 - Automates installation and uninstallation of modular code stored in Git repositories
 - Customizable to the project's folder structure and file naming schema
 - Creates .gitignore and adds necessary folders into it to prevent file redundancy
-- Creates  necessary function files, and includes to those files
+- Creates necessary function files, and php includes for to those files
-- Removes includes on uninstallation of blocks/modules to prevent errors
+- Removes php includes on uninstallation of blocks/modules to prevent errors
 - Cleans up unneeded cached files after installation

 Blocks:  The usual Wordpress blocks we are used to, for building pages in Gutenberg.